 New or existing programs supported by the fund are to be administered by the authority.
 The authority may determine how best to allocate and expend the portion of moneys deposited into the fund that support the programs that it administers under the bill.

-Section 3 also requires the authority to submit a report, no later than November 1, 2021, and no later than November 1 of the last year of each 3-year period thereafter, specifying the use of the fund during the prior 3-year period.
-The report is to be sent to the governor and to the senate and house finance committees.
+Section 3 also requires the authority to prepare a report, no later than November 1, 2021, and no later than November 1 of the last year of each 3-year period thereafter, specifying the use of the fund during the prior 3-year period..
 The report must include information on all moneys allocated to, and expended from, the fund.
+The bill requires the department of local affairs to include a summary of the report in its departmental presentation to its oversight committee of reference made pursuant to the 'SMART Act' in connection with the departmental presentation made in the year following the calendar year in which the authority has prepared a report.